Oak: Reception and Nursery

 Welcome to Oak Class - Reception and Nursery.
 Oak Class teacher is Mrs Wheeler.

 Welcome to Oak Class.
 We would normally be playing and learning together in our wonderful classroom and outside learning environment.
-Unfortunately we must stay at home at the moment.
-Here is some helpful information to support your home learning.

 While you are stuck at home you will find these links particularly useful:

 Celebrating our home-based learning

 Thank you for sharing all the wonderful things you are doing at home.
 We will update these photos regularly so keep them coming!

 Acorn 3s (Reception children) have been working really hard using the FANTASTICs from Write Stuff to create a story based on the Pixar film La Luna.
 Each day we focus on one chunk of the film and write a sentence about it with a focus on a particular FANTASTIC lens (feelings, asking, noticing, touching, asking, smelling, tasting, imagining, checking).
 Here is our story so far….

 Chunk one – thank you to Ivy for her fantastic sentence in italics.

 As the jet black sky melted into the horizon, a lonely boat drifted along the water.
 The boy peered at the dark blue water and his papa rowed the boat.

 Chunk two – thank you to Roman for his fantastic sentence in italics.